-A panel of judges from the three organizations and that includes patient representatives will careful consider every nomination to identify the organizations and teams whose leading practices will be publicly celebrated.
-In addition, two teams, each consisting of a staff member and a patient partner, will be selected to present at the National Health Leadership Conference (NHLC) in June.
-All travel expenses and full registration to NHLC will be covered.
+Each year, a panel of judges from the three organizations, including patient representatives, carefully consider every nomination to identify the organizations and teams whose leading practices will be publicly celebrated.
+In addition, two teams, each consisting of a staff member and a patient partner, are selected to present at the National Health Leadership Conference (NHLC).
+All travel expenses and full registration to NHLC are covered.

 Terms & Conditions

 English and French nominations will be accepted.

 Only one nomination per team will be accepted.
 There can be multiple nominations from the same organization as long as they describe different initiatives/practices implemented by different teams.

 Those nominated in previous years can be nominated again if the initiative/practice is different than what was previously submitted.